 Plan for ground preparation for planting and installation of plants.

-Plan, sequencing, and timing for installation of Deep Planted Tubelings with Channel Spanning Large Wood and Mid Channel Large Wood structures

 Plan, sequencing, and timing for installation of Deep Planted Tubelings with Floodplain Wood.

-Plan, sequencing, and timing for installation of Wetland Zone treatments including Wetland Sod Mats, Wetland Seed, Placement of Erosion Control Fabric, and planting of Emergent Plugs.
+Plan, sequencing, and timing for installation of Wetland Zone treatments including Wetland Seed, Placement of Erosion Control Fabric, and planting of Emergent Plugs.

 Plan for filling and vegetation protection within “Vegetation Preservation Areas” shown on drawings